shindgewongxj/WHATSINContacts/README.md

 ## To Use

 1. Unzip downloaded code zip.
-2. Import contact.vcf you need to your Contacts.
+2. Import contact.vcf you need to Contacts.

 ## To Update